 - a.
 An adverse determination based on a utilization review decision - b.
 Whether a course or plan of treatment that a member is undergoing is an active course of treatment for purposes of continuity of care (see section 11.3) - c.
-Cases in which Moda Health does not meet the internal timeline for review or the federal requirements for providing related information and notices
+Rescission of coverage (section 10.8.3) - d.
+Cases in which Moda Health does not meet the internal timeline for review or the federal requirements for providing related information and notices - e.
+Whether surprise billing protections apply to an adverse benefit determination